-The business grew and during the early years I was fortunate enough to stay very busy working on some fun projects.
-I installed for many of the car dealers and one Tulsa BMW/ Mercedes Dealer brought me many exotic cars.
-I loved the challenge of something new, Rolls Royce, Bentley, Porsche, and Panterra to name a few.
-I designed systems for businesses, boats, semis, airplanes and even a hot air balloons.
-I once installed a system in a large red shop tool box custom designed for a surgeon to house his stereo and play music while doing surgery.
-It was fully automated, but of course!
+During the early years I was fortunate enough to stay very busy working on some fun projects.
+I installed stereos for many car dealers, and one Tulsa BMW/Mercedes dealer brought me many exotic cars: Rolls Royce, Bentley, Porsche, Panterra, and many others.
+I savored the challenge of something new.
+I designed custom stereo systems for businesses, boats, semis, airplanes and even a hot air balloon.
+I once installed a system in a big red tool box—custom-designed for a surgeon to house his stereo and play music while performing surgeries.
+It was fully automated, of course!

 In 1985 we held the first of many car audio contests in the region with Fosgate and Pioneer.
-The early Alpine IASCA Contests really taught us about the business and high quality car audio.
-We won 1st in Oklahoma, Dallas and Chicago with my Mercedes which qualified us for the first 1987 Iasca World Finals in San Diego.
-At this show we were highlighted in magazines, video training tapes, and a special treat of a full page article with picture in Rolling Stone Magazine!
-The next year we took several cars to world finals and I finished 2nd in the world in my class.
-We even entered the Semi Cab that hauled the cars to the show with a customized sound system in it!
-Those were fun shows!
-It was about the sound quality and installation, not the ridiculous thing it became.
-In 1989 I won all of the 7 qualifiers in the region and was invited back to the IASCA world finals in Tempe Arizona.
+The early Alpine IASCA contests taught us much about the business of high-quality car audio.
+We won 1st in Oklahoma, Dallas and Chicago with my Mercedes, which qualified us for the first IASCA World Finals in 1987 in San Diego, California.
+There we were highlighted in magazines, video training tapes, and as a special honor, a full-page article with photo in Rolling Stone Magazine.
+The next year we took several cars to the world finals and I finished 2nd in the world in my class.
+We even entered the customized sound system we installed in the semi cab that hauled the cars to the show.
+Those were great days—when it was all about the sound and installation quality.
+In 1989 I won all seven qualifiers in the region and was invited back to the IASCA world finals in Tempe, Arizona.
 I took 1st in the world competition in my class.
 That was enough.